wna-se/ArtierThanThou/Presentation.md

 How do you create a sense of where you are?

 * How do you navigate / manage the flow.
 Sense of direction.
 Where you came from and where you are going.
+* You could be starting from an exhibition or your own collection or Google search?
+Pulling facts to pinpoint a position

 How to summarize the available options from your current viewpoint?

 * Showing the results as images, tag clouds, sounds – different methods to summarize
 * Embedded question on what media type to explore etc.
+* Wikipedia categories or labels from Google Vision.

 How to highlight?